How to Vet Nearshore Engineers: Process, Checks & Examples Skip to main content

 Technical depth mapped to your role

-A specific assessment of how the engineer's expertise applies to your stack, domain, and product environment.
-Not a generic skill list.
+A practical read on how the engineer lines up with your stack, domain, and product environment.
+Not a list of keywords.

 Verified communication quality

-Spoken English fluency, written clarity, and demonstrated ability to participate in the kind of technical conversations your team actually has.
+Spoken English, written clarity, and evidence that they can handle the kinds of technical conversations your team actually has.

 Relevant environment experience

-Product complexity, team structure, workflow patterns, and any prior work in regulated or security-sensitive systems that matches your context.
+Product complexity, workflow, and any prior experience in regulated or security-sensitive systems that actually matches your context.

 Realistic integration timeline

 Most staffing models optimize for speed or volume.
-This process optimizes for fit.
+This one is built to reduce bad introductions.

 Against resume screening